 Third-Year Full-Time Internships (PT 6295, PT 6296, PT 6297, PT 6298)

-During the third and final year, DPT students must successfully complete four, full-time clinical internships totaling 40 weeks..
-Within the context of the full-time Clinical Internships, students must gain experience (at least 50 percent of caseload) in the following areas: Acute Care, Orthopedic Outpatient, and Neuro-rehabilitation.
+During the third and final year, DPT students must successfully complete four, full-time clinical internships totaling 40 weeks.
+Within the context of the full-time Clinical Internships, students must gain experience (at least 50 percent of caseload) in the following areas: Acute Care and Neuro-Rehabilitation.
+One of the four full-time clinical internships must be in an outpatient orthopedic setting.
 During full-time Clinical Internships, students are supervised by a designated Clinical Instructor (CI) and participate in direct patient care, administration, management and supervision, education and consultation.
 Currently, the program maintains over 350 active contracts with clinical sites.

 Current international internship opportunities exist in the following locations:

 - Comprehensive Community-Based Rehabilitation Tanzania.
 This is an 11-week experience located in a pediatric rehabilitation facility in Dar el Saalam, Tanzania.

 - Fundación Hermano Miguel and Cayambe Rural clinic.
 This is an 11-week experience split between two outpatient physical therapy clinics in urban Quito and rural Caymbe, Ecuador.
 Students must be fluent in Spanish to be considered for this experience.

 - Niger, Africa.
 This 3-week experience begins with teaching rehabilitation topics in conjunction with University of Minnesota PT faculty at Moumouni Universite' Medical School in Niamey, Niger.
 The remaining two weeks, the students work at either a pediatric clinic located in Niamey or a missionary bush hospital specializing in diseases of the skin under the supervision of University of Minnesota DPT core or associated faculty.